pankajyadav05/ror-react-typescript/README.md

 2. **Dog Profiles**: Users should be able to create profiles for their dogs.
 The profile should include fields like name, breed (breed should be a dropdown use https://dog.ceo/dog-api/documentation), age, and a photo.
 When creating a new dog profile, use the Dog API (https://dog.ceo/dog-api/breeds-list) to fetch a random image of the selected breed as the profile picture.
 All external API calling must be done through backend only.

-3. **Edit Profiles**: Users should be able to edit the profiles of their dogs, including updating the photo (using the same Dog API).

-4. **View Profiles**: Users should be able to view the profiles of other dogs added by other users on the platform.

-5. **Database**: Store the user and dog profile data in a PostgreSQL or MySQL database (remote only).
+3. **Database**: Store the user and dog profile data in a PostgreSQL or MySQL database (remote only).
 You can use a free online database service like NEON (https://neon.tech/) or RAILWAY (https://railway.app/).

-6. **Documentation**: Provide a README file explaining how to set up and run the application, including instructions for configuring the database connection.
+4. **Documentation**: Provide a README file explaining how to set up and run the application, including instructions for configuring the database connection.

 ## Part 2: React TypeScript